-After a year of good and loyal service the Redis instance used by my service went down—rebooted by AWS for some unknown reason—making the service inoperative for about 30 minutes.
+After a year of good and loyal service, the Redis instance used by my service went down—rebooted by AWS—making the service inoperative for about 30 minutes.
 A situation that could have been avoided if the service was resilient to cache unavailability.

-It's during the dispatching of these events that the application would crash.
-Not because calls to the cache would fail—I already had try/catch blocks handling those cases—but simply because the cache was instantiated while the connection to Redis was broken.
+It is during the dispatching of these events that the application would crash.
+Not because calls to the cache would fail—I already had try/catch blocks handling those cases—but because the cache was instantiated while the connection to Redis was broken.

 The intricacy of dependencies